 The IoD Management Shadowing Programme presents a rare opportunity to gain first hand experience of management in action.

 The Programme is designed to give sixth form students the chance to be selected to shadow senior managers in the workplace and learn about management skills from firsthand experience.
 Management embraces many tasks including staff relations, dealing with clients and the public, administration, time management and organisational skills.
-Its breadth can only be fully appreciated when experienced at first hand.
+Its breadth can only be fully appreciated when experienced firsthand.

-Places are limited to 50 students, those who are selected to take part will shadow a manager and establish a “one to one” relationship.
-The student’s role is one of observation and watching how the manager works, with the student actively encouraged to ask questions about the manager’s work ethic and views on management.
+Places are limited and those who are selected to take part will shadow a manager and establish a “one to one” relationship.
+The student’s role is one of observation and learning how the manager works, with the student actively encouraged to ask questions about the manager’s work ethic and views on management throughout the placement.
 It is a two way process and feedback is not only encouraged but is essential for both students and employers to benefit from the experience.

-Management Shadowing is different to works experience that typically involves the student engaging in non-specialist tasks in the work environment so that they gain a experience within a particular industry sector.
-When shadowing, the student will be able to observe and learn from managers/ directors who have a high level of responsibility within their organisation.
+Management Shadowing is different to works experience which typically involves the student engaging in non-specialist tasks in the work environment so that they gain a experience within a particular industry sector.
+When shadowing, the student will be able to observe and learn from managers/directors who have a high level of responsibility within their organisation.

 The student is the ever present “fly on the wall” who may encounter confidential workplace situations demonstrating the trust placed in them.
 Managers are willing to have their actions and rationale scrutinised by the student, creating the unique nature of the Programme.